Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: Introduction

-In this paper, we consider the problem of joint estimation of CFO, PN, and user position in a RIS-assisted OFDM system.
-The contributions of this paper are outlined as follows.
+In this paper, we {investigate} a RIS-assisted OFDM system, where practical CFO and PN convolve with the data symbols, causing signal constellation rotation and ICI and, consequently, hindering { UE} localization in near-field environments.
+The key contributions of this paper are outlined as follows:

-\begin{itemize} \item We investigate the problem of static near-field localization in an OFDM system assisted by RIS, considering the effects of CFO and PN.
-Moreover, we establish a time-domain model and introduce the frequency-domain channel with time-delay parameters into the model through time-frequency transformation to meet the requirements of position estimation.
+\begin{itemize} \item We investigate a problem of near-field localization in a RIS-{aided} OFDM system, while {taking into account} the CFO and PN.
+We propose an \emph{alternating optimization} (AO)-based iterative estimation approach, where the MAP criterion and \emph{gradient descent} (GD) {algorithm} are employed with closed-form expressions derived for the CFO and PN estimation.

-\item We propose an iterative estimation approach based on the \emph{maximum a posteriori} (MAP) criterion and \emph{gradient descent} (GD) algorithm to jointly estimate the CFO, the PN, and the user position.
-The algorithm significantly reduces complexity by deriving closed-form expressions for CFO and PN estimation.
+\item We derive the \emph{hybrid CRLB} (HCRLB) for the {considered joint estimation problem.
+The phase ambiguity in CFO and PN estimation is analyzed}.
+To evaluate the accuracy of joint CFO and PN estimation, a joint \emph{mean square error} (MSE) metric is introduced.

-\item We derive the \emph{hybrid Cram\'{e}r-Rao lower bound} (HCRLB) for the joint estimation problem and analyze the phase ambiguity issue in CFO and PN estimation.
-A new metric is introduced to evaluate the accuracy of joint CFO and PN estimation.
+\item We further optimize the phase shifts of the RIS to improve {the performance of} localization.
+By applying the \emph{semi-definite relaxation} (SDR) and the Schur complement, we convert the non-convex optimization problem into a convex \emph{semi-definite programming} (SDP) problem solved efficiently.

-\item We implement phase shift optimization for RIS to enhance the theoretical positioning accuracy.
-By applying the \emph{semidefinite relaxation} (SDR) method and utilizing the Schur complement, we convert the initially non-convex optimization problem into a convex \emph{semidefinite programming} (SDP) problem.
-It is shown that the theoretical positioning accuracy has been improved by two orders of magnitude. \end{itemize}
+\item We {perform comprehensive} numerical simulations to assess the performance of the proposed algorithms.
+It is shown that the localization accuracy {is} improved by two orders of magnitude compared to random RIS phase shift configuration.
+Compared to the state-of-the-art benchmarks, our algorithms can improve the localization accuracy by about one order of magnitude under relatively low transmit power and even by two orders of magnitude under high transmit power.